Sviatoslav Shevchuk

-Sviatoslav Shevchuk (Святосла́в Шевчу́к; born 5 May 1970 in Stryi, Ukrainian SSR) has been the Major Archbishop of the Ukrainian Greek Catholic Church (UGCC) since 25 March 2011, serving as the Eastern Catholic church's leader.
+Sviatoslav Shevchuk (Святосла́в Шевчу́к; born 5 May 1970 in Stryi, Ukrainian SSR) is a Ukrainian Catholic prelate who has served as the Major Archbishop of Kyiv–Galicia and Primate of the Ukrainian Greek Catholic Church (UGCC) since 25 March 2011.

+At the time he was born, the Ukrainian Greek Catholic Church was illegal under the Soviet Union.
+His parents and grandparents were devout Catholics and active in the Underground Church.
+He recalled that on a family trip to the Orthodox shrine of Pochaev around 1985, he prayed before an icon of the Theotokos, expressing his desire to become a priest.
+A couple of years later, while studying medicine in the city of Boryslav, he began to attend a secret seminary in Yaremche, in the foothills of the Carpathian Mountains.

+He completed his mandatory military service as a field medic, based in Eastern Ukraine.
+In the waning days of the Soviet Union, the Ukrainian Greek Catholic Church was legalized again, and Shevchuk was able to complete his seminary studies in a reopened seminary in Lviv.

+In August 1991, at the direction of his superiors, he moved to Buenos Aires, Argentina, to study philosophy.
+He briefly spent time with the Salesian community there.
+Returning to Ukraine, he was ordained a deacon on May 21, 1994.

 Priesthood

 Shevchuk was ordained as a priest on 26 June 1994.
 He is an alumnus of the Pontifical University of St. Thomas Aquinas Angelicum where he earned a Doctorate in theology in 1999.
 After completing his theological training Shevchuk served as rector of the seminary of Lviv.

 From 2002 to 2005 he worked as head of the secretariat of Major Archbishop and Cardinal Lubomyr Husar.

 Episcopacy

 Shevchuk was appointed auxiliary bishop of the Eparchy of Santa María del Patrocinio en Buenos Aires on 14 January 2009 and consecrated by Archbishop Ihor Vozniak on 7 April 2009.
 On 10 April 2010, he was appointed Apostolic Administrator of the same diocese upon the retirement of Bishop Miguel Mykycej.